 Get clued up: Food

-There's enough food for everyone, yet one in eight people go hungry each day.
-The way food is grown, sold and shared isn't working for the world’s poorest people.
+God created an abundant world with enough food for everyone, yet one in eight people go hungry each day.
+The way food is grown, sold and shared often doesn’t work for the world’s poorest people.

 At CAFOD, we work with our partners to equip communities with the means to put enough food on the table, by training farmers to grow more food, feeding children in emergencies and helping people to earn a living so they can feed their families.

 We also campaign for a fairer food system because power is concentrated in the hands of global companies, investors and governments, sidelining small-scale producers and consumers across the world.